Police kill man trying to steal helicopter at Oregon airport

 (CNN)Police in Oregon fatally shot a man who attempted to steal a helicopter from a private air hangar at an airport near Portland, authorities said Monday.

 Hillsboro Police Lt.
 Henry Reimann said the armed man climbed over a fence at the Hillsboro Aiport and approached the helicopter, which had its engine running and a pilot and student pilot inside.
-He brandished a gun and fired into a field as he ordered the two out, Reimann said.
+He brandished a gun and fired into the air as he ordered the two out, Reimann said.

-A Hillsboro officer who was responding to a call of an active shooter at the airport approached the hanger and yelled at the suspect, Reimann said.
+A Hillsboro officer who was responding to a call of an active shooter at the airport approached the hanger and ordered the suspect to step away from the aircraft, Reimann said.
 The suspect jumped a fence and fled into a field.

 Another Hillsboro officer fatally shot the man in the field near the airport, Reimann said.